 He told us that we will be persecuted.
 He told us Christians would suffer.
 He told us to spend our days sharing the gospel.

-So whether it’s 5 minutes or 500 more years, we know one thing for sure as parents: We have the job of preparing our kids to stand strong in the faith.
+So whether it’s 5 minutes or 500 more years, we know one thing for sure as parents: We have the job of creating strong foundations for our kids to stand strong in the faith.

 I think 2020 and all of its crazy politics, pandemics, and other disasters should serve as a stern warning to us as Christians that the TIME IS NOW!
-We’ve got to prepare our kids to stand firm in the faith.
+We’ve got to prepare our kids to stand firm in the faith by teaching apologetics for kids.
 We’ve got to give them a 3-layer foundation:

 - WHAT I believe (God’s truths)